I felt better because despite my clear lack of knowledge, they helped me feel included in the activity.

 My time in Japan may be over, but I still wanted to talk about what I learned during my time there.

 As I’m writing this, I’m sitting in my Airbnb in Chiang Mai, Thailand, adjusting to the new change of weather and getting ready for the next part of my trip.
 Since leaving Japan, I have thought about what I learned from my experiences there.
-My time in Japan reminded me to be present in the moment (like when I dressed as a maiko) and to enjoy the small things (like spotting the first cherry blossoms in Gion), and it reinforced my appreciation of the Japanese culture and cities with a strong public transit system.
+My time in Japan reminded me to be present in the moment (like when I dressed as a maiko) and to enjoy the small things (like spotting some blossoms in Gion that I thought were cherry but now may have been plum), and it reinforced my appreciation of the Japanese culture and cities with a strong public transit system.
 To wrap up my time in Tokyo and Kyoto as far as the blog is concerned, here are some lessons I took away about traveling in Japan.

 If you don’t speak Japanese, or need to use Google Maps while on the move, a pocket Wi-Fi will be your best friend!
 When I first got to Japan, there was a train accident that left me stranded near the airport at 23:00 (that’s 11:00PM, for those who don’t use military/European time; sorry but I’m so used to using it now), and honestly, if I didn’t have pocket Wi-Fi to find an alternative way into the city, I likely would have been crying.
 It was a great peace of mind to be able to access Google Translate or Google Maps (or any other navigation app of your choice), and I’m already missing the pocket Wi-Fi here in Chiang Mai.
 For words that I was trying to translate on menus, I also used the app Imiwa?, which works offline, so if you need to access a word or phrase on the go, that’s good as a backup (or if you don’t have pocket Wi-Fi)!